 Macedonia does have visa requirements unless you are from one of these countries; Argentina, America, Albania, Australia, Azerbaijan, Botswana, Bosnia and Herzegovina, Brazil, Cuba, Israel, Japan, Kazakhstan, Canada, Costa Rica, Chile, European Union Citizen, Malta, Monaco, Mexico, United Arab Emirates, Ukraine, Turkey, Russia, Peru, Serbia, Uruguay, New Zealand, Kosovo, Peru, Panama, Montenegro and Venezuela.
-This means that you can stay in the country for up to 90 days.
+If you from one of the countries listed this means that you can stay in the country for up to 90 days.

 Arriving at Skopje Bus Station

 Above is the location of the Skopje Bus and Coach Station that you need to go to.
 Psst… you can save the map about.